Meal Planning Basics

 - I labeled my tabs and organized my recipes based on cuts of meat.

-I know that meat takes up the biggest part of my grocery budget.
-Therefore, I need to plan my meals on what meats (or proteins) are on sale.
+I know that protein, mainly meat in our house, takes up the biggest part of our grocery budget.
+Therefore, I plan my meals on what meats (or proteins) are on sale.

 Here’s my step-by-step instructions on How to Organize Recipes in a Binder.